aka: Walking Armoury

 - Bloodrayne opts for a Hyperspace Arsenal by default, though you can switch to Walking Armory by typing in a particular code (showmemyweapons) in the cheat code menu.
 The end result is a scantily-clad dhampyr stomping about with eight weapons strapped all around her (ranging from Luger P-08s to full size FG-42s and MP-40s) and a special weapon (which may be the MG-08, the single largest weapon in the game).
 Hilarity ensues when Rayne starts doing cartwheels with well over a hundred kilograms of metal strapped to her.

 - In Dissidia: Final Fantasy, as a Mythology Gag to Final Fantasy II's unique experience-gaining system, Firion (pictured above) wields virtually every equippable weapon from that game (a sword, knives, a bow & arrow, an axe, a lance, a spellcasting rod, and a shield) in honor of his crew.
 Unlike the other heroes, who summon and disperse their weapons at will, Firion decides to be a man and wear 'em all at once.
 He's the slowest of the Warriors of Cosmos, and understandably so.

 - Link, especially in The Legend of Zelda: A Link to the Past.
-Official art for the game shows him carrying all of his equipment on his back.
+Official art for the game shows him carrying all of his equipment— which includes the Master Sword, a Hylian shield, a Precision-Guided Boomerang, the hookshot, a bow and arrows, among others— on his back.

 - Mega Man 5 introduces us to Napalm Man, who is essentially a human-sized tank.
 Mars from Mega Man V (the Game Boy Rockman World series) would appear to be an expy of him, albeit not quite as armed.